BibleResearch/bibleresearch.github.io/content/posts/false-grounds-for-assurance-1.md

 1. Premise: You are concerned about an increasing pattern of sin in your life
 2. Axiom: If someone is concerned about their sin it is highly likely (if not certain) that he/she is saved
-3. Conclusion from 1-3: The fact that you are concerned over your sin is a good indication (if not a cause for certainty) that you are saved
+3. Conclusion from 1 and 2: The fact that you are concerned over your sin is a good indication (if not a cause for certainty) that you are saved

 Does this apply to catholics?
 I posit that premise #1 applies.
 There are a good number of catholics who are very distraught over their sin (some a good deal more distraught than many protestants).
 If premise #1 applies, it follows that the whole argument holds for catholics.
 In other words, according to the logic of that argument, catholics with a concern for sin are probably saved.

 But there is a problem here...
-Most of the churches I grew up in which use [the arguments presented above](#the-argument) believe that Roman Catholicism is teaching a false gospel (and that anyone faithfully adhering to their teaching is not saved).
+Most of the churches I grew up in which use [the arguments presented above](#the-argument) also believe that Roman Catholicism is teaching a false gospel (and that anyone faithfully adhering to their teaching is not saved).
 Something doesn't seem right.
 It seems that we are trying to hold to the following logic:

 1. Premise: Anyone with a concern for sin is probably saved
 2. Premise: Many Roman Catholics have a concern for sin